- School of Health Studies

 Once you complete all program requirements and obtain a verification statement, you will be able to pursue entry into an ACEND accredited dietetic internship program and take the Commission on Dietetic Registration's dietetic registration exam.
 Learn more about the Illinois registration and qualifications to apply for licensure.

-The mission of the Didactic Program in Dietetics (DPD) is to prepare students for supervised practice leading to eligibility for the Commission on Dietetic Registration (CDR) credentialing exam.
-Through educational excellence, we prepare students to become registered dietitian nutritionists who serve clients and promote health and well-being through professional service in diverse settings.
+The mission of the Didactic Program in Dietetics (DPD) is to prepare students for supervised practice leading to eligibility for the Commission on Dietetic Registration (CDR) credentialing exam to become a registered dietitian nutritionist.
+Through educational excellence, we prepare students to serve clients and promote health and well-being in diverse settings.

 Our mission is detailed in our goals and objectives.